Skip to main content

 Verbal memory, visual memory, and complex problem-solving are particularly vulnerable.
 This clinical scenario provides powerful evidence for the essential role of both testosterone and estrogen in maintaining male cognitive function.
 The removal of these hormones, even for a critical medical reason, demonstrates how integral they are to the brain’s normal operations.

 It also raises important questions about supportive therapies.
-Some research has explored the possibility of using selective modulators (SERMs) or even direct estrogen administration in these patients to mitigate cognitive decline, though this must be carefully balanced against the primary goal of cancer treatment.
+Some research has explored the possibility of using selective estrogen receptor modulators (SERMs) or even direct estrogen administration in these patients to mitigate cognitive decline, though this must be carefully balanced against the primary goal of cancer treatment.

 What Happens When Estrogen Is Added Back?